TheBlueOompaLoompa/QBot/README.md

 ## Running the bot

+**Don't worry about the error that you get when it's first opened, thats just the computer using an invalid key**

 ### *Windows*

 1. Double click on the file named start.bat in the folder you just opened